fbra-dev/PantryPulse/README.md

 ## Introduction

-This project was created during a hackathon by a team of three passionate individuals.
+This project was created during a hackathon by a team of four passionate individuals.
 We have developed an IoT-enabled smart scale using Arduino and various other components.
 This scale is designed to help manage pantry inventory by providing real-time weight data, facilitating usage tracking and planning shopping.
 It could also integrate with recipe apps, enabling automatic actions based on certain weight thresholds.

 ## Features